pkaliosis/pkaliosis.github.io/content/news/clef-distinction/clef-distinction.md

 summary: Distinction in the annual ImageCLEFmedical Competition
 tags:
 - Personal
-title: Distinction in the annual ImageCLEFmedical Competition
+title: We ranked 1st and 3rd in the Caption task of this year's competition.
 links:
   - icon_pack: fas
     icon: scroll